larryknaebelobsidian/kingdom/Proposition 49. The covenants being in Revelation, the foundation of the Kingdom, must first be received and appreciated..md

 >How did David himself understand this covenant?
 This is best stated in his own language.
 Read e.g. Ps.
 72, which describes a Son *infinitely superior* to Solomon; reflect over Ps.
 132, and after noticing that “*the Lord hath sworn in truth unto David, He will not turn from it; of the fruit of thy body will I set upon thy throne*” (which Peter, Acts 2:30, 31, *expressly* refers to Jesus); consider the numerous Messianic allusions in this and other Psalms (89th, 110th, 72d, 48th, 45th, 21st, 2d, etc.), so regarded and *explicitly* quoted in the New Test, by inspired men; ponder the fact that David calls Him “*my Lord*,” “*higher than the kings of the earth*,” and gives Him a position, power, dominion, immortality, and perpetuity, that *no mortal King* can possibly attain to, and most certainly we are not wrong in believing that David himself, according to the tenor of the covenant “*thy Kingdom shall be established forever before thee*” expected to be in this Kingdom of his Son and Lord both to witness and experience its blessedness (so Storrs, *Diss. on Kingdom*, and many others).
 >p.
 314 Vol. 1 Prop.
 49 Obs.
 3

+>The Prophets following, had a similar understanding of this divine-human disposition or ordering, by which David’s Son would *personally, through David’s Kingdom*, bestow the blessings of perfected Redemption.
+Thus e.g. Isa.
+9:7, Jer.
+23:5, 6, and 30:9, and 33:15-26, etc. (comp.
+Props.
+21, 31, 33, 68, 122, etc.).
+>p.
+314 Vol. 1 Prop.
+49 Obs.
+4